Coronavirus Travel Rights

 A hotel or airline going bust doesn't always result in a ruined holiday.

-Then the tour operator – if you've used one – should either find you an alternative flight/room/etc or give you a full refund for the holiday.
+If the airline, hotel, hire firms or other service provider has gone bust... then the tour operator – if you've used one – should find you an alternative flight/room/etc or give you a full refund for the holiday.

 But even if all seems OK, check with ATOL in case it has any additional information.

-If you booked via a travel agent and there is no tour operator then check with your agent what is happening – under travel agent protection, it should ensure you can continue with your holiday as planned (just with a different flight/room/etc) or get a refund.
+If you booked via a travel agent and there is no tour operator then check with your agent what is happening – under travel agent protection, it should ensure you can continue your holiday as planned (just with a different flight/room/etc) or get a refund.

-If the tour operator has gone bust check with ATOL.
-See its list of failed providers which should include what to do as your firm should be on there.
+If the tour operator has gone bust, check with ATOL.
+See its list of failed providers which should include what to do, as your firm should be on there.

-It may be able to find another operator to take over your trip if elements such as your hotel haven't been paid but this is rare and not guaranteed.
+It may be able to find another operator to take over your trip if elements such as your hotel haven't been paid, but this is rare and not guaranteed.

 Also check your travel insurance policy to see if you can claim through that, or if those elements are refundable anyway.

-Note, sometimes ATOL agrees with credit card firms that they'll pay out instead of being able to claim under the travel protection scheme.
+Note, sometimes ATOL agrees with credit card firms that they'll pay out instead of you being able to claim under the travel protection scheme.
 If this affects you, you should be told about what to do.

 Step 2: If the tour operator has gone bust, check with ATOL.
 It'll tell you if it's managed to find another tour operator to take over, if any element is likely to be valid (though you could check directly) or if it has found a replacement flight/hotel/etc.

-Note, sometimes ATOL agrees with credit card firms that they'll pay out instead of being able to claim under the travel protection scheme.
+Note, sometimes ATOL agrees with credit card firms that they'll pay out instead of you being able to claim under the travel protection scheme.
 If this affects you, you'll be told in the guidance attached to the claim forms and you'll need to make a claim to your credit card provider directly.
 There should be template letters to help though.

 If you've booked a holiday without air travel – a cruise, train or self-drive break – look for ABTA (see the logo, right) or other travel association protection.
 ABTA isn't the only travel association, but it is the biggest.
-If you buy a holiday through one of its members, you'll be protected if the firm subsequently goes bust – much in the same way as you are with ATOL.
+If you buy a holiday through one of its members, you'll be protected if the firm goes bust – much in the same way as you are with ATOL.

 Step 3: If required, submit a claim through the ABTA website.
 Fill in the claim form and submit it via the ABTA website.
-Make sure you have all your booking documents to go with your claim, and any details you think might be relevant.
+Make sure you have your booking documents to go with your claim, and any details you think might be relevant.